srcimon/screwbox/docs/docs/core-modules/graphics/index.md

 | light glow        | a glow effect that doesn't illuminate the area                                                      |

 ::::tip
-It's highly recommended to add the `StaticShadowCasterComponent` to any shadow casting entity that will not move to massively improve rendering performance.
+It's highly recommended to add the `StaticOccluderComponent` to any shadow casting entity that will not move to massively improve rendering performance.
 ::::